pavelmc/bitx40/README.md

 * TX power meter, using the same RX meter functions (need hardware mod: see tx_meter_mod.png and tx_meter_mod.md file for adjusting)
 * Software controlled AGC (need the smeter mod, plus the one shown in agc_software.png file) _You may notice a little buzzing noise when AGC kicks in, the buzz is via the MCU not the analog chain so we have to live with it_

+Check the [Operating Instructions](Operating_Instructions.md) file inside this code repository for mods and tips about they.

 ## TODO list (with no particular order) ##
 * Use the split-in-files feature of the Arduino IDE to organize the code.
 * Shrink the code as much as possible (code optimizations & use of yatuli?).